Reshape Your Breasts With Mastopexy in Austin

 Youthful breasts tend to be perky and prominent, but skin can stretch over time as gravity pulls the breasts downward, causing them to point toward the ground instead of outward and upward.
 Significant fluctuations in size can also cause sagging as breasts lose volume—such as after massive weight loss or when a baby no longer nurses—but the excess skin remains, leading to loose, floppy-looking breasts.

 Each woman has her own reasons for wanting to choose a breast lift, but the surgery is a common choice for patients who want to regain confidence and be able to wear bras and tops that look and feel good—not just clothes that support sagging breasts.
-Dr. Fisher understands that this is a particular problem for mothers, who may enjoy motherhood but not the toll it takes on their bodies.
+We understands that this is a particular problem for mothers, who may enjoy motherhood but not the toll it takes on their bodies.

 A breast lift is a practical option for women who are in generally good health, are nonsmokers, have finished having children, and have a desire to restore youthful perkiness to their breasts.
 The surgery addresses the following concerns: